butialabs/oh-my-cache/readme.txt

 for the whole TTL, and a visitor cannot get past them.

 == Changelog ==

+= 0.1.3 =
+* Every option, transient, database table, WP-CLI command, CSS class and query argument now uses the full plugin prefix.
+Names built from the old three letter prefix are gone.
+* The queue table is now `{prefix}oh_my_cache_jobs`.
+The old table is not migrated; queued retries waiting at the time of the update are dropped, and the old table is removed on uninstall.
+* The WP-CLI command is now `wp oh-my-cache`.
+Crontab entries and deploy scripts calling `wp omc` must be updated.
+* Documented the Cloudflare API in the readme, including what is sent, when, and links to Cloudflare's terms and privacy policy.
+* Uninstall now also clears the activation and wizard notices, which the previous cleanup missed.
+* Added a translation template, and stopped shipping repository assets that the plugin does not use.

 = 0.1.0 =
 * Initial release.